 Foreleg (Fig. 37a, b).
 Ratio of foreleg segments 1.2:1.0:0.5:0.2.
 Femur.
-Length ca. $4 \times$ maximum width.
-Dorsal margin with a row of 11-18 spine-like setae and one or two spine-like setae near margin; length of setae $0.25 \times$ maximum width of femur.
+Length ca. 4× maximum width.
+Dorsal margin with a row of 11-18 spine-like setae and one or two spine-like setae near margin; length of setae 0.25× maximum width of femur.
 Apex rounded; with one pair of curved, spine-like setae and some short, stout setae.
 Many short, stout, lanceolate setae scattered along the ventral margin; femoral patch absent.
 Tibia.
 Dorsal margin with a row of short, stout setae; on apex one longer seta, and a row of short, stout setae close to dorsal margin.
-Ventral margin with a row of curved, spine-like setae and a tuft of long, fine, simple setae.
+Ventral margin with a row of curved, spine-like setae, distally longer, on apex one bipectinate, spine-like seta and a tuft of long, fine, simple setae.
 Anterior surface scattered with stout, lanceolate setae.
 Patellotibial suture present on basal 1/2.
 Tarsus.
 Dorsal margin with a row of short, stout setae and long, fine, simple setae.
-Ventral margin with a row of curved, spine-like setae and long, fine, simple setae.
-Ventral margin with a row of curved, spine-like setae and long setae.
+Ventral margin with a row of curved, spine-like setae.
 Tarsal claw with one row of 9-11 denticles; distally pointed; with 3-5 stripes; subapical setae absent.